rblades/dhworkbook_master/docs/supporting materials/regex.md

 ## Some basic principles

 **Protip:** there are libraries of regular expressions, online.
-For example, if you want to find all postal codes, you can search “regular expression Canadian postal code” and learn what ‘formula’ to search for to find them
+For example, if you want to find all postal codes, you can search “regular expression Canadian postal code” and learn what ‘formula’ to search for to find them.

 Let's say you're looking for all the instances of "cat" or "dog" in your document.
 When you type the vertical bar on your keyboard (it looks like ```|```, shift+backslash on windows keyboards), that means 'or' in regular expressions.
 So, if your query is dog|cat and you press 'find', it will show you the first time either dog or cat appears in your text.